BeMaurya/LetsChat/README.md

   ```
 - 2️⃣ Open the project in Android Studio
 - 3️⃣ Connect Firebase
-- Ensure google-services.json is present
+   - Ensure `google-services.json` is present
    - Update Firebase configuration if required
 - 4️⃣ Sync Gradle files
-- 5️⃣ Run the app on an emulator or device ▶️
+- 5️⃣ Run the application ▶️
+  - Select an emulator or connected device
+  - Click Run in Android Studio

+### ✅ Notes
+> 📌 Make sure Firebase services (Database/Auth) are enabled in the Firebase console.

 ## ❤️ Contributions
 Contributions are welcome!
 Fork the repo → Create a branch → Add feature → Submit PR

+</br></br>

 <div align="center">
 <p>📘 This project is created strictly for educational and learning purposes.</p>